 What are they?

 Flux laser machines were first put into production all the way back in 2014 when a Kickstarter raised a lot of money, they’re now creating highly affordable models which sell for a little over a grand.
 The company is familiar with the Kickstarter process and has been successfully creating great products that customers love for a number of years.
-Many people are saying that they have had good experience with the machines.
+Many people are saying that they have had good experience with a small laser cutter and Flux machines.
 They have a wide variety of uses and people have used them for everything from stationary to ornaments.

 Setting them up